qdj0511/Linkis-Doc/en_US/Tuning_and_Troubleshooting/README.md

 ### Ⅲ. "Q\&A Question Summary"

-《Linkis 1.0 FAQ》, this document contains a summary of common problems and solutions during the installation and deployment process
+"Linkis 1.0 FAQ", this document contains a summary of common problems and solutions during the installation and deployment process.

-### Ⅳ. positioning system log
+### Ⅳ. Locating system log

 Generally, errors can be divided into three stages: an error is reported when installing and executing install.sh, an error is reported when the microservice is started, and an error is reported when the engine is started.